 Name and contact information of Supervising professor—for undergraduate students only

 Address(es), telephone number(s), and current email address(es) of presenter(s)

 Indicate that it is for the “Series Books and Science Fiction” panels

 Followed by the 250-word proposal(s)

-The proposal will be acknowledged within 2 days of its receipt, and the sender will be notified of the submission’s status no later than 15th November 2019.
+The proposal will be acknowledged within 2 days of its receipt, and the sender will be notified of the submission’s status shortly after the submission deadline (if not sooner).
 Please be aware that acknowledgment of receipt does not automatically denote acceptance.
 Deadlines for submission are firm, and we cannot accept any papers made after the deadline.
 Earlier submission is appreciated.

 Please, do not simultaneously submit proposals to multiple areas.
 Doing so is a discourtesy to area chairs and will result in your paper being refused.
 Per PCA/ACA guidelines, a person may present only one paper at the annual meeting, regardless of subject area.
 If you try to submit to two areas, the master program will not accept your proposals (which may result in your paper not being accepted in either area).

 Send content questions to Michael Cornelius at firstname.lastname@example.org.